 3) Coach and develop your new leaders

-Once you promote someone to being manager and giving them some of your direct reports, your work is just beginning.
+Once you promote someone to be a manager and give them some of your direct reports, your work is just beginning.
 Be prepared to invest in their success by coaching and developing them.
-Use your 1:1s with them to share advice, strategies, and tools you’ve used to be a successful manager.
+Use your 1:1s with them to share advice, strategies, and tools you've used to be a successful manager.

 With these three best practices, you'll be more likely to successfully scale your team and organization as it grows.

 Want more resources on growing leaders within your team?
 Check out some of the following links: